rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-26-ea122cafa6973986-adjudication-order-in-the-matter-of-suspected-insider-trading-activity-of-certai.md

 stocks:
 - IOCL
 tags:
-- insider-trading
+- adjudication
-- adjudication-order
+- designated-employee
-- upsi
+- dividend
 - financial-results
-- interim-dividend
-- designated-employee
+- investigation
 - pit-regulations
+- upsi
 title: Adjudication Order in the matter of suspected insider trading activity of certain entities in the scrip of Indian Oil Corporation Ltd.
 ---